 Plus Maggie Grace, Lee Pace, Sarah Clarke, Anna Kendrick, Christian Serratos, Christopher Heyerdahl, Michael Welch, Christian Camargo, Julia Jones, Gil Birmingham, Kiowa Gordon, Billy Burke, Bronson Pelletier, Charlie Bewley, Tyson Houseman, Daniel Cudmore, Jamie Campbell Bower, Casey LaBow, Mia Maestro, and Alex Meraz.

-At no. 4, The Muppets, featuring Amy Adams, Rashida Jones, Chris Cooper, and Jason Segel, brought in $7.07 million (-36 percent).
+At no. 4, The Muppets, featuring Amy Adams, Rashida Jones, Chris Cooper, and Jason Segel, brought in $7.07 million (down 36 percent).

 At no. 5, Arthur Christmas drew $6.6 million – down a mere 11 percent.
 That's good news for the costly animated feature that has been doing only mediocre business.

-At no. 11, Brett Ratner’s Tower Heist, with Eddie Murphy and Ben Stiller, took in $2.4m.
-It was followed by the animated Puss in Boots, featuring the voices of Antonio Banderas and Salma Hayek, with $1.65m.
+At no. 11, Brett Ratner's Tower Heist, with Eddie Murphy and Ben Stiller, took in $2.4 million.
+It was followed by the animated Puss in Boots, featuring the voices of Antonio Banderas and Salma Hayek, with $1.65 million.

 Note on the current state of the North American box office: not a single movie on the top twelve chart earned more than $6,000 per site.
 Only The Descendants had a per-theater average above $5,000 – and that's the only movie playing at less than 1,800 locations.
 (The fewer the number of theaters, the higher the per-theater average should be.)